sofia1701/virtual-pet/README.md

 Virtual Pet

 This project aims to create a virtual pet.

-Getting Started
+1.Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing    purposes.
 See deployment for notes on how to deploy the project on a live system.

-Prerequisites
+1.1 Prerequisites

   Clone the repository